 A song which really stood out as a crowd favourite was DJ Snake’s most recent single ‘Let Me Love You’ which Bieber features on.

-It was uplifting to see the singer happily skipping around the stage performing this song which made it look like it was one of Bieber’s favorites to perform to.
+It was uplifting to see the singer happily skipping around the stage performing this song which seemed to be one of Bieber’s favourites to perform.

-The majority of songs from the set were to promote his latest album ‘Purpose’ but Biebs brought back some of the classic’s such as ‘Boyfriend’ and ‘Baby’ which didn’t fail to excite the audience and made it clear to see who the true ‘beliebers’ were.
+The majority of songs from the set were to promote his latest album ‘Purpose’ but Biebs brought back some classic’s such as ‘Boyfriend’ and ‘Baby’.
+These hits didn’t fail to excite the audience and made it clear to see who the true ‘beliebers’ were.

-Bieber closed the show with an encore of arguably his most successful song from the Purpose album ‘Sorry’ which saw him and his dancers splashing and running around in the rain, greeting tonight’s Manchester fans one final time.
+Bieber closed the show with an encore of arguably his most successful song from the Purpose album ‘Sorry’.
+This caused Biebs and his dancers to splash and run around in the rain, greeting tonight’s Manchester fans one final time.